Sexual abuse in the American film industry: #MeToo

 Acting coach Anna Graham Hunter made allegations against the actor Dustin Hoffman, claiming that in 1985, during the filming of the television film Death of a Salesman, the actor groped her and harassed her; for example, when she asked Hoffman what he wanted to eat at breakfast, Hoffman replied, "I'll have a hard-boiled egg and a soft-boiled clitoris."
 This accusation was soon followed by those of six other women.
 Hoffman later released an apology but denied wrongdoing, saying, "I have the utmost respect for women and feel terrible that anything I might have done could have put her in an uncomfortable situation," continuing, "I am sorry.
 It is not reflective of who I am," but has not publicly responded to the other six allegations.

+Actor Blaise Godbe Lipman accused agent Tyler Grasham of abusing him when he was 17 or 18.
+Lipman, who is gay, stated that Grasham (who is gay too) threatened to out him in a moment in which Lipman was not ready to make it public.
+Canadian actor Jordan Gavaris also accused Grasham of "repeatedly harassing" him on account of his (Gavaris') sexual orientation.
+Grasham was subsequently investigated by the Los Angeles Police Department following a rape accusation.

 Other actors like Richard Dreyfuss, James Woods, and Jeffrey Tambor denied accusations made against them.
 In January 2018, after winning the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy, James Franco was accused by five women, including Sarah Tither-Kaplan, who claimed that when she was a student in Franco's acting class, he forced them to undress and remove the plastic protections during the filming of sex scenes.
 Franco did not attend the 23rd Critics' Choice Awards ceremony afterwards.

 Time magazine named the "Silence Breakers" behind the Me Too movement to collectively be Time Person of the Year in 2017.